labovski-sm/hello-world/README.md

 # hello-world
-The first example - hello-world
+The first example - hello-world:
 I like LaTeX and others TeX's